Frequently Asked Questions

 2. Is student information, i.e. the affidavit, shared with outside agencies?

 The information that a student shares with a college or university is protected by federal law.
-This information CANNOT be shared with anyone, including immigration officials.
+This information CANNOT be shared with anyone, including immigration officials (unless they have a written subpoena).

 3) What is the difference between resident &